-The IASB has issued a number of amendments to IFRSs that are first effective for the current accounting period of the Group and the Corporation.
+The IASB has issued a number of new IFRSs and amendments to IFRSs that are first effective for the current accounting period of the Group and the Corporation.
 The equivalent revised HKFRSs consequently issued by the HKICPA have the same effective date as those issued by the IASB and are in all material respects identical to the pronouncements issued by the IASB.
-Of these, amendments to IAS 7 and HKAS 7, Statement of cash flows: Disclosure initiative are relevant to the Group's financial statements.
+Of these, IFRS 9 and HKFRS 9, Financial instruments, have had an impact on the Group's financial statements.